children exploring their local river

 This project will illustrate students' perceptions towards the place and climate change and will show how these can be explored through co-research.
 Results will provide guidance into the use of participatory methods for place-based learning about climate change with students.

-Preparation: July - August 2023
+Preparation: July–August 2023

 Kathrin and Katherine developed a toolkit for the child- and teacher-led evaluation with a teacher's guidance and worksheets with activities to capture children's ideas, thoughts and feelings during the exploration of the local river, climate change, and the River of Hope arts programme.
 The toolkit also includes activities for children to reflect on being part of research and sharing their experiences as well as practicing consent through games.

-First phase: September - November 2023
+First phase: September–November 2023

 The River of Hope programme has been rolled out in secondary schools around Leeds, England.
 The child- and teacher-led evaluation toolkit has been piloted in these schools.

-Second phase: December 2023 - June 2024
+Second phase: December 2023–June 2024

 Katherine and Kathrin reflected on the pilot phase of the evaluation and revised the toolkit.
-The River of Hope programme has been rolled out in primary schools in Newham (London), Norfolk, Tees Valley and wider Plymouth area.
+The River of Hope programme has been rolled out in primary schools in Newham (London), Norfolk, Tees Valley and the wider Plymouth area.
 In the spring and summer term, schools will explore their local river and climate change through the arts-based activities.
 With the help of the toolkit, children will reflect on what they know and learned about the river, climate change and how they feel about the River of Hope programme.

 Research staff